Air Conditioner Repair Checklist

 If you’re using a smart thermostat, including ones made by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for help.
 If you still can’t get it to work, reach us at 803-265-4208 for support.

 Your system probably has a shut-down switch by its outside unit.
 This device is typically in a metal box mounted on your house.
-If your equipment has recently been maintained, the switch may have inadvertently been positioned in the “off” position.
+If your equipment has recently been maintained, the switch may have inadvertently been turned off.

 Clogged Condensate Drain Pan